Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: The rank profile matrix

 \begin{exmp}$A= \begin{smatrix} 2 & 0 & 3& 0\\ 1 & 0 & 0& 0\\ 0 & 0 & 4 &0\\ 0 & 2 & 0 &1\\ \end{smatrix} $ has $\RPM{A} = \begin{smatrix} 1& 0& 0& 0\\ 0& 0& 1& 0 \\ 0& 0& 0& 0\\ 0& 1& 0& 0 \end{smatrix} $ for rank profile matrix over $\mathbb{Q}$. \end{exmp}

 \begin{rem} The permutation matrix introduced in the {\em modified Bruhat decomposition} of~\cite{Tyrtyshnikov:1997:Bruhat}, and defined there only for invertible matrices, is also the matrix $E$ introduced in Malaschonok's LEU decomposition~\cite[Theorem~1]{Malaschonok:2010}.
 In the latter paper, an algorithm for this decomposition was only shown over a field for $m=n=2^k$, and no connection was made to the relation with ranks and rank profiles.
-We have shown in~\cite[Corollary~1]{DPS:2013} that $E$ is in fact the rank profile matrix and we made the explicit connection in in~\cite[Corollary~1]{DPS:2013}, as recalled in Section~\ref{sec:relations}.
-We here generalize the existence to arbitrary rank $r$ and dimensions $m$ and $n$ and after proving its uniqueness, we propose this definition as a new matrix normal form.
-We next also generalize the construction over a ring in Section~\ref{sec:rpm:ring}. \end{rem}
+We have shown in~\cite[Corollary~1]{DPS:2013} that $E$ is in fact the rank profile matrix and made the connection to the PLUQ decomposition explicit, as recalled in Section~\ref{sec:relations}.
+We here generalize the existence to arbitrary rank $r$ and dimensions $m$ and $n$ and after proving its uniqueness, we propose this definition as a new matrix normal form. \end{rem}